70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Be sure to take in the spectacular view of the Rialto Bridge, one of Venice’s most recognizable landmarks.
 You can also visit the Peggy Guggenheim Collection, which is housed in a stunning palazzo overlooking the Grand Canal and contains a world-renowned collection of modern art.

-The Grand Canal is a UNESCO World Heritage Site essential to any trip to Venice.
+The Grand Canal is a UNESCO World Heritage Site essential to any Venice trip.
 It is a unique and unforgettable way to experience the beauty and history of this enchanting city, and you won’t want to miss it.

 Rialto Bridge, Venice